graphlab-fr/cosma/README.md

 ### CI

-For each PR and commit at "develop" branch, unit and e2e tests are executed.
+For each PR and commit on the "develop" branch, unit and e2e tests are executed.
-In case of e2e tests fail, you can download .zip contains screenshots and .html files are tested by Cypress.
+In case the e2e tests fail, you can download a .zip file containing screenshots and .html files tested by Cypress.

 ## Concepts

 ### Graph

-Cosma read files (.md, .csv and .json) to extract _Records_.
-Each _Record_ contains metadatas (id, title, types, tags…) and links to other _Records_.
-Links are parsed from files content, as wikilinks `[[link]]` or quotes `@author`.
-Each _Record_ became a node and links became edges on a graph.
-This process is made by the software named _Cosmographe_.
-Cosma finally exports .html file, which is visualization tool for the graph.
-This file is called _Cosmoscope_.
+Cosma reads files (.md, .csv and .json) to extract _Records_.
+Each _Record_ contains metadata (id, title, types, tags…) and links to other _Records_.
+Links are parsed from files content, as wikilinks `[[link]]` or citations `@author`.
+Each _Record_ becomes a node and links become edges in a graph.
+This process is made by a part of the software nicknamed the _Cosmographer_.
+Cosma then exports an .html file, which is the actual visualization tool for the graph.
+This file is called a _Cosmoscope_.

-User give .yml config file contains options to control _Records_ extraction and _Cosmoscope_ display.
-For exemple, config file contains types for records and links.
-Cosma will remove unknows types from graph entities.
+Users give an .yml config file containing options to control _Records_ extraction and _Cosmoscope_ display.
+For example, config file contain types for records and links.
+Cosma will remove unknown types from graph entities.